Last updated: July 8th, 2025

-Tagged music files come with a lot of benefits.
+Tagged music files come with significant benefits.
 To name just a few:

-You know what to expect from your music without relying on mile-long filenames or navigating through a forest of directories.
+You know what to expect from your music without relying on long filenames or navigating through a forest of directories.

 ReplayGain normalizes loudness so that your hand can rest somewhere other than the volume knob.

-To make things easier, you may like to keep the documentation for beets in a separate tab while you read this.
-This blog post is more of an overview; the docs are more exhaustive.
+You may like to keep the documentation for beets in a separate tab while you read this.
+This blog post provides an overview, but the docs provide more exhaustive detail.

 # pkg_add beets